 She feels her whole body flush as she murmurs, "Master."

 He picks her up, throws her on the bed, and proceeds to earn that title.
 She shudders under him, over him, held over his lap as he spanks her with only some small portion of his strength.

 He has to gag her eventually, for the sake of their privacy and those whose quarters share a wall.
-She wonders if he will blindfold her, but he seems to enjoy watching her expression, seems to be able to gauge where she is by her eyes.
+She wonders if he'll blindfold her, but he seems to enjoy watching her expression, seems to be able to gauge where she is by her eyes.